What is DBS Treasury Prism?

 How do I add account(s)?

 You can add accounts in over 20 markets, across 20 currencies.
 For a large number of accounts, you can upload your account balances in a file format.

 What are Insights?

-As you build your simulations, you will receive real-time, contextual insights on current tax and regulatory environment in the areas of opportunities and challenges in setting up accounts and specific cash managmenet structures in the selected markets.
+As you build your simulations in DBS Treasury Prism, you will receive real-time, contextual insights on current tax and regulatory environment in the areas of opportunities and challenges in setting up accounts and specific cash managmenet structures in the selected markets.
 The insights will cover the implications on tax and regulation, as well as alternative solutions which you can consider.